Instructional scaffolding: Theory of scaffolding

 Scaffolding theory was first introduced in the late 1950s by Jerome Bruner, a cognitive psychologist.
 He used the term to describe young children's oral language acquisition.
 Helped by their parents when they first start learning to speak, young children are provided with informal instructional formats within which their learning is facilitated.
-A scaffolding format investigated by Bruner and his postdoctoral student Anat Ninio whose scaffolding processes are described in detail is joint picture-book reading (Ninio & Bruner, 1978).
-By contrast, bed-time stories and read alouds are examples of book-centered parenting events (Daniels, 1994) without scaffolding interaction.
+A scaffolding format investigated by Bruner and his postdoctoral student Anat Ninio, whose scaffolding processes are described in detail, is joint picture-book reading.
+By contrast, bed-time stories and read-alouds are examples of book-centered parenting events without scaffolding interaction.
 Scaffolding is inspired by Lev Vygotsky's concept of an expert assisting a novice, or an apprentice.
 Scaffolding is changing the level of support to suit the cognitive potential of the child.
 Over the course of a teaching session, one can adjust the amount of guidance to fit the child's potential level of performance.
 More support is offered when a child is having difficulty with a particular task and, over time, less support is provided as the child makes gains on the task.
 Ideally, scaffolding works to maintain the child's potential level of development in the zone of proximal development (ZPD).
 An essential element to the ZPD and scaffolding is the acquisition of language.
 According to Vygotsky, language (and in particular, speech) is fundamental to children's cognitive growth because language provides purpose and intention so that behaviors can be better understood.
 Through the use of speech, children are able to communicate to and learn from others through dialogue, which is an important tool in the ZPD.
 In a dialogue, a child's unsystematic, disorganized, and spontaneous concepts are met with the more systematic, logical and rational concepts of the skilled helper.
 Empirical research suggests that the benefits of scaffolding are not only useful during a task, but can extend beyond the immediate situation in order to influence future cognitive development.
 For instance, a recent study recorded verbal scaffolding between mothers and their 3- and 4-year-old children as they played together.
 Then, when the children were six years old, they underwent several measures of executive function, such as working memory and goal-directed play.
 The study found that the children's working memory and language skills at six years of age were related to the amount of verbal scaffolding provided by mothers at age three.
 In particular, scaffolding was most effective when mothers provided explicit conceptual links during play.
 Therefore, the results of this study not only suggest that verbal scaffolding aids children's cognitive development, but that the quality of the scaffolding is also important for learning and development.